datnguye/dbterd/docs/nav/guide/targets/choose-algo.md

 dbterd run -enf table -a semantic
 ```

-The result DBML code will be the same as the 1st option!
+The result DBML code will be the same as the 1st option.
+Voila! 🎉🎉

 ## New module(s)?